saucetech/loan-qualifier-app/README.md

 # loan-qualifier-app

 This is a command line application that matches applicants with qualifying loans based on their financial information.
+The loan qualification criteria is based on the applicant's credit score, loan size, debt to income ratio, and loan to value ratio.

 ---